Sellf/docs/source/includes/_people.md

-first_name | A string matching the first name of the person last_name | A string matching the last name of the person code | A string matching the custom code of the person
+first_name | A string matching the first name of the person last_name | A string matching the last name of the person code | A string matching the custom code of the person created_at | A date to be compared with the creation of the person updated_at | A date to be compared with the last edit of the person